tangzheng1/miMediation_benchmark/README.md

 The subfolder `data/` contains:
 - The template dataset `GALAXYMicrobLiver_study.RData`, which is used to generate simulated datasets under various experimental settings.
+- The template dataset `GALAXYMicrobLiver_study_p800.RData`, which is used to generate simulated datasets under various experimental settings in small $n$, large $p$ stress-test simulations.
 - The processed dataset `real_data.RData`, which is used for the real data analysis presented in our paper.

 The subfolder `simulations/` contains the simulation R codes and submission scripts for high throught computing, and the R scripts for aggregating and summarizing the simulation outputs.